 After six months, you’ve got a handle on the job, know you’re going to stay and have some experience with your new plan.
 You’re now in a better position to compare your last 401(k) plan with this new one, including the diversity of the investments and the costs.

 But what happens if the balance in your old 401(k) is less than $5,000?
 Your former employer may force you out of the plan by placing your funds in an IRA in your name or “cashing you out” and sending you a check.

 Some companies have recently adopted auto portability meaning your small balance may automatically transfer to your new employer’s plan.
 Check with your HR Department or plan sponsor to see if this applies.

 In the not-so-distant past, comparing the cost you pay for investments through one company’s plan with similar offerings in a brokerage firm’s IRA or another company’s 401(k) was difficult.

-Now fees and costs have to be disclosed, which means you can compare apples-to-apples.
-As you compare the plan costs, ask for the participant fee disclosure for each plan, he says.
+Now fees and costs have to be disclosed, which means you can compare apples to apples.
+As you compare the plan costs, ask for the participant fee disclosure for each plan.
 That document will reveal all the fees — both obvious and obscure — associated with each plan.

 5. Keep tabs on the old 401(k)

 If you decide to leave an account with a former employer, keep up with both the account and the company.
 “People change jobs a lot more than they used to”, says Peggy Cabaniss, retired co-founder of HC Financial Advisors in Lafayette, California.
 “So it’s easy to have this string of accounts out there in never-never land.”

 Cabaniss recalls one client who left an account behind after a job change.
 Fifteen years later, the company had gone bankrupt.
 While the account was protected and the money still intact, getting the required company officials and fund custodians to sign off on moving it was a protracted paperwork nightmare, she says.